Act of civil status made outside Québec

 For insertion of an act of death, the applicant may be the spouse, one of the parents of the deceased or any other person whose interest can be established.

-Security measures are enforced to ensure that the person who applied for insertion into the Québec register of civil status of an act of civil status made outside Québec is authorized to do so.
+Security measures are enforced to ensure that the person who applies for insertion into the Québec register of civil status of an act of civil status made outside Québec is authorized to do so.
 To that end, we require that every applicant (person making the application) include with the application two different documents issued by two separate bodies so that his or her identity can be established.
 You must therefore attach to your application:

 For a list of the documents accepted, see the general information and instructions on the Application for Insertion of an Act of Civil Status Made Outside Québec into the Québec Register of Civil Status (PDF , 51,3 Ko)